fstrauf/txApp/posts/privacy-focused-expense-tracking-nz.md

 Domain hosting: $15/month - Forgot I had this ✗
 ```

-If you prefer a ready-made, comprehensive spreadsheet to manage this and other financial tracking, the [Financial Freedom Spreadsheet](/fuck-you-money-sheet) offers features beyond a simple three-column list.
+If you prefer a ready-made, comprehensive spreadsheet to manage subscription audits and all your other financial tracking in one private place, the [Financial Freedom Spreadsheet is the perfect tool](/fuck-you-money-sheet).

 ### Method 3: The Envelope System (Digital Version)